kherz/pulseq-cest/pulseq-cest-sim/Readme.md

 ```
 ### MT Pool (optional)

 A semi-solid MT pool with either a Lorentzian or a SuperLorentzian lineshape can be set as well.
 It shares the same properties as a CEST pool plus the additional lineshape.
-A cubic spline interpolation is included for the the SuperLorentzian lineshape to avoid the pole at  $`\omega`$RF = chemical shift of ssMT pool.
+A cubic spline interpolation is included for the the SuperLorentzian lineshape to avoid the pole at the chemical shift frequency of the of ssMT pool.

 ```Matlab
 PMEX.MTPool.R1        = 1;